chaibuilder/.github/profile/README.md

 ## Chai Builder

-### Low Code Visual Builder for Web & Emails
+### Low Code Open Source Website Builder for React JS

-Chai Builder is an Open Source Low Code React + Tailwind CSS Visual Builder.
+Chai Builder is an Open Source Low Code React + Tailwind CSS Website Builder.
 Its a simple React component which can be integrated into any React based framework.

 ![image](https://github.com/chaibuilder/.github/assets/9153560/2ea5a05b-9904-4214-9285-86f847d13202)